Mamiya range - an overview

 The Mamiya camera business was founded on May 10, 1940 as a partnership between businessman Tsunejiro Sugawara and engineer Seichi Mamiya, trading initially as Mamiya Koki Seisakusho.
 Mamiya was an up-and-coming young camera design engineer with a bagful of bright ideas, while Sugawara provided the bulk of the start-up funding.
 A classic melding of technical expertise and capital, to the benefit of both parties.
 The partnership was to prove to be an enduring one, lasting until the deaths of the two men in the late 1980’s.

 For context, it’s vitally important to recall that as of May 1940 Japan had yet to enter WW2, although the country was heavily embroiled in the Second Sino-Japanese War which lasted from July 7, 1937 through to September 9, 1945.
 Consequently, the establishment of the Mamiya camera enterprise took place in the context of the pre-war peace-time Japanese economy as far as relations with the rest of the world other than China were concerned.

 Since the USA was also still at peace, the US market theoretically remained open to Japanese goods, although tensions were even then rising between the two nations.
-However, the major conflict of WW2 then engaging many of the world’s other major nations undoubtedly stifled Japanese access to European and British Commonwealth markets.
+However, the widespread conflict of WW2 then engaging many of the world’s other major nations undoubtedly stifled Japanese access to European and British Commonwealth markets.
 It was undeniably a somewhat unstable period in which to be starting a new business manufacturing consumer products.